mlartorg/mlartorg.github.io/about.md

 </video>
 ### We are a community of data scientists and media artists
 ### based in Saint-Petersburg, Russia.
-### Our mission is to ensure the beauty of the AI revolution.
+### Our mission is to understand art through the lens of machine learning.

 &nbsp;